Path: blob/main/docs/source/user-guide/expressions/missing-data.md

 Fill with a specified literal value

 You can fill the missing data with a specified literal value.
-This literal value will replace all of the occurrences of the value null
+This literal value will replace all of the occurrences of the value null:

 {{code_block('user-guide/expressions/missing-data','fill',['fill_null'])}}

-replaces missing values with the corresponding values from the result of a Polars expression, as seen next.
+However, this is actually just a special case of the general case where the function fill_null replaces missing values with the corresponding values from the result of a Polars expression, as seen next.

 Fill with an expression